-Sadly, the bees are in decline and it started more than 100 years ago when the first bee warning became visible.
+Sadly, the bees are in decline and it started over 100 years ago when the first bee warning became visible.
 On the southern coast of England, you will find the Isle of Wight.
-On that island, in early 1900, the world’s first permanent radio station was built by Guglielmo Marconi.
-It did not take long until the bees started dying.
+On that island, in early 1900, Guglielmo Marconi built the world’s first permanent radio station.
+It did not take long before the bees started dying.

-In 1906 Agustus Imms from Christs College wrote that the bees were getting weak and soon afterward would drop dead.
-The attempt to import new colonies from the mainland was a catastrophe as the new bees started to die by the thousands within a week.
+In 1906 Agustus Imms from Christ College wrote that the bees were getting weak and soon afterward would drop dead.
+The attempt to import new colonies from the mainland was a catastrophe, as the new bees died by the thousands within a week.

-At that time one had no idea what caused this, so it was given the name Isle of Wight disease.
-It was the first warning but we did not understand.
+At that time one did not know what caused this, so they gave it the name Isle of Wight disease.
+It was the first warning, but we did not understand.